Effiana/JobQueueBundle/src/Resources/doc/scheduled_jobs.rst

 by implementing ``Effiana\JobQueueBundle\Command\CronCommand`` in your command, or implementing ``Effiana\JobQueueBundle\Cron\JobScheduler`` in a service and tagging the service with ``effiana_job_queue.scheduler``.

-The jobs are then scheduled with the ``effiana-job-queue:schedule`` command that is run as an additional background process.
+The jobs are then scheduled with the ``effiana:job-queue:schedule`` command that is run as an additional background process.
 You can also run multiple instances of this command to ensure high availability and avoid a single point of failure.

 Implement CronCommand